 Attorneys throughout the state of Delaware have turned to BLS to assist with this essential service.
 Whether the divorce documents were just filed or there is a court-ordered deadline to determine the division of marital assets, we are here to help!

 - Our experience – BLS has experience conducting these complex calculations or determinations for divorce attorneys and their clients throughout the state.

 - We understand – Our team understands the complex calculation process and avoids common issues including miscalculations and misinterpretations that can result in unnecessary and unwelcome delays in the process

-- Our resources – We have a team of Certified Valuation Analysts (CVAs) who handle all of our business and individual valuations.
+- Our resources – We have a team of Certified Valuation Analysts (CVAs) and Certified Public Accountants (CPAs) who handle all of our business and individual valuations.
 We also have professionals who have testified in Family Court on behalf of divorcing parties.